I'm sorry: UK PM Johnson admits attending lockdown party | Politics

 Some of Johnson's own Conservative lawmakers had said his response on Wednesday to the growing furore would determine his future.
 "He's taken on a lot of water and is listing but not quite sunk yet," one of them told Reuters.

-Another, Christopher Chope, said Johnson's statement was "the most abject apology" he had heard from a government minister and that people would accept it.
-Others were unconvinced.
+Senior ministers rallied round Johnson to express support on social media, but other lawmakers were unconvinced, most notably Scottish Conservative leader Douglas Ross.
+"Regretfully, I have to say his position is no longer tenable," Ross told Sky News, having earlier spoken to Johnson.
+Sky said he would submit a letter of no confidence in the prime minister.

-"It sounds to me, I'm afraid, very much as though politically the prime minister is a dead man walking," said Conservative lawmaker Roger Gale, who has submitted a letter calling for a leadership challenge.
-To trigger a challenge, 54 of the 360 Conservative MPs in parliament must write letters of no confidence https://www.reuters.com/world/uk/how-could-uk-pm-johnson-be-ousted-by-unhappy-lawmakers-2022-01-12 to the chairman of the party's "1922 Committee".
+To trigger a leadership challenge, 54 of the 360 Conservative MPs in parliament must write letters of no confidence https://www.reuters.com/world/uk/how-could-uk-pm-johnson-be-ousted-by-unhappy-lawmakers-2022-01-12 to the chairman of the party's "1922 Committee".
+"It sounds to me, I'm afraid, very much as though politically the prime minister is a dead man walking," said Roger Gale, another Conservative lawmaker who has also written a letter calling for Johnson to face a challenge.

 LOCKDOWN PARTY Just two years ago, Johnson was riding high: he had secured the biggest Conservative majority since Margaret Thatcher's in 1987 after promising to get Brexit done.
 He had led the campaign to leave the EU in 2016's referendum.

-But a series of missteps over everything from sleaze scandals and the opulent refurbishment of his flat https://www.reuters.com/world/uk/sleaze-scandal-lockdown-parties-trying-times-uk-pm-johnson-2022-01-11 to his handling of the COVID-19 crisis, and now Downing Street parties have drained his political capital.
-Last month, David Frost, who negotiated Johnson's EU divorce deal, quit as Brexit minister https://www.reuters.com/world/uk/uk-brexit-supremo-frost-resigns-blow-johnson-mail-sunday-2021-12-18, saying he was concerned by the government's direction.
+But a series of missteps over everything from sleaze scandals and the opulent refurbishment of his flat https://www.reuters.com/world/uk/sleaze-scandal-lockdown-parties-trying-times-uk-pm-johnson-2022-01-11 to his handling of COVID-19 and now Downing Street parties have drained his political capital.
 Two snap opinion polls on Tuesday showed well over half of respondents thought Johnson should resign.
 Last month, the Conservatives lost a parliamentary seat they had held for almost 200 years while the party's comfortable lead over Labour in opinion polls has evaporated.

 In response to the calls for his resignation, he again deferred to Gray's investigation.
 "I cannot anticipate the conclusions of the current inquiry, I have learned enough to know that there were things we simply did not get right.
 And I must take responsibility," he said.